dcoeurjo/SGP-GraduateSchool-digitalgeometry/README.md

   - homotopy equivalence between a (smooth enough) shape and its voxelization,
   - definition of an homotopic medial axis (voxel core).

-## geometry of digitized surface vs continuous surface, multigrid convergence
+## Geometry of digitized surface vs continuous surface, multigrid convergence

 * [LT16] Lachaud, Jacques-Olivier, and Boris Thibert.
 "Properties of gauss digitized shapes and digital surface integration."
 Journal of Mathematical Imaging and Vision 54.2 (2016): 162-180.
   - hausdorff closeness between both continuous surface and digitized surface